paulolaba/Chapel_SyntaxHighlighting/README.md

 - 20230826T15:39:06

 # Chapel_SyntaxHighlighting
-A simple (and useful) tutorial for inserting Chapel syntax highlighting into Sublime Text Editor.
+A simple (and useful) tutorial for inserting Chapel syntax highlighting into Sublime Text Editor (https://www.sublimetext.com/docs/linux_repositories.html).

 To insert Chapel syntax highlighting into Sublime Text, the procedure is very easy and can be divided in two steps.